-So, of course I had to pair this Italian bean soup with some Italian wines from Santa Cristina.
+So, of course I had to pair this Italian bean soup with some Italian wines.

 The first wine that I paired with it was the Pinot Grigio.
 I loved how its bright acidity and citrus notes paired with the rich pesto that was swirled into the soup.

-And for Rick, we had to open up a bottle of Red.
-The Toscana from Santa Cristina features a blend of Merlot, Syrah, Sangiovese and Cabernet.
-It’s not overly tannic, which made it perfect for pairing with this tomato based soup.
+For Rick, we had to open up a red blend.
+A blend of Merlot, Syrah, Sangiovese and Cabernet makes for a wine that’s not overly tannic, which made it perfect for pairing with this tomato based soup.

 Which wine would you choose to pair with this Instant Pot Bean Soup?
 I’d love to hear your thoughts in the comments below.